spglancy/strLib/readme.md

 ### Functions

 - **String.prototype.capitalize())**
-  Capatlizes the first character of the string and returns it.
+  Capitalizes the first character of the string and returns it.
   ```js
   "this is a string".capatlize() //Output: "This is a string"
   ```